barkbox/barkmq/README.md

 - to improve performance `create_topic` places
 - reduce size for internal bark-rails app

+then he submitted as his changes to the repo that looked weird and asked about it

 # BarkMQ
 A Pub/Sub gem with an opinionated set of defaults for BarkCo projects.